Senlis

-Senlis ([sɑ̃lis]) is a commune in the northern French department of Oise, Hautes de France.
+Senlis ([sɑ̃lis]) is a commune in the northern French department of Oise, Hauts-de-France.

 The monarchs of the early French dynasties lived in Senlis, attracted by the proximity of the Chantilly forest.
 It is known for its Gothic cathedral and other historical monuments.
 Its inhabitants are called "Senlisiens" and "Senlisiennes".

 Geography

 Senlis is situated on the river Nonette, between the forests of Chantilly and d'Ermenonville in the South and d'Halatte on the North.
 It is located 40 kilometers to the north of Paris, 44 km from Beauvais and 79 km from Amiens.

 The highest point of the town (140m) lies at the heart of the forest Halatte and the lowest point is located on the banks of the Nonette, west of the city.
 Geologically, the area is occupied by a vast limestone plateau of the Lutetian covered mostly in silt.

 History

 Senlis was known in early Roman imperial times as Augustomagus and later as Civitas Silvanectium ("City of the Silvanectes").
 During the 3rd century, a seven-meter high defensive wall, about half of which still exists, was erected around the settlement in response to Frankish incursions.
 The wall remained in use into the 13th century.
 The town also featured a Roman amphitheatre, the remains of which are still visible, about 500 m west of the walled town.
 The amphitheatre seated as many as 10,000 people and was used for public meetings, theatre, gladiatorial combats, and animal hunts.
 The monarchs of the early French dynasties lived here, attracted by the proximity of the Chantilly Forest and its venison, and built a castle on the foundations of the Roman settlement.
-In 987 Alberon, the archbishop of Reims, called together an assembly, and asked them to choose Hugh Capet as king of France.
+In 987, Archbishop Adalbero of Reims called together an assembly, and asked them to choose Hugh Capet as king of France.
 However, the monarchs of France soon abandoned the city, preferring Compiègne and Fontainebleau.
 New life was given to the city in the 12th century, and ramparts were built.
 The popularity of the city later fell, and it slipped into decline.
 Today it remains an attraction for tourists for its long history and its links to the French monarchy.

 The town saw fighting in World War I, with the Germans occupying the town in early September 1914.
-The mayor, Eugène Odent was executed by the Germans.
-In addition, the Train Station and Courthouse was burned down, along with other buildings.The town was later liberated that same year, by the French Army.
+The mayor, Eugène Odent was executed by the Germans along with six other civilian hostages: a tanner, a carter, a cafe waiter, a chauffeur, a baker's helper and a stonecutter.
+In addition, the Train Station and Courthouse was burned down, along with other buildings.
+The town was later liberated that same year, by the French Army.